pei-lu/fa24-labs/docs/docs/lab1/part1/index.md

 ## Circuit Structure

+{: .warning}
+Failure to follow this structure can result in grading of the lab to be delayed or incorrect.

 Your main *Digital* circuit should be named as `ConventionalAlarmClock`.
 The following ports should be opened for the `ConventionalAlarmClock`: